Male ejaculation is the discharge of semen during sexual stimulation or orgasm.

 The ejaculation occurs through the urethra and may vary in different individuals.

-Yes, it is.
-According to a study, female ejaculation is real.
+Yes, according to a study, female ejaculation is real.

 Let’s discuss some common queries related to female ejaculation.